learn-co-students/javascript-arrays-bootcamp-prep-000/README.md

 Notice that since we didn't tell JavaScript what value we wanted the third element to have, it defaulted to `undefined`.

++ Define a function `addElementToArray`, that adds `A Christmas Story` to the end of the array.
+The function should return the entire array.

 ## Accessing an Element

 You can get elements out of arrays if you know their index.
 Just like in Ruby, array elements' indexes start at 0 and increment by 1, so the first element's index is 0, the second element's index is 1, the third element's is 2, etc.